NuGet/Home/accepted/2024/supplied-by-platform.md

 The collect target will be `CollectPrunedPackageReferences`.

-When NuGet sees any of these package ids in the resolution, it'll just skip them and log a detailed verbosity message, indicating the package has been skipped.
+When NuGet sees any of these package ids in the resolution, it'll just skip them and log a message in detailed verbosity, indicating the package has been skipped.
 Pruning direct PackageReference is *not allowed*.
 We may capture some of this information in telemetry to track how often this feature is being used.